 The original chapel was erected by the bishop Pedro Rabaldi in 1140, because a picture of the Crucified Lord was found during the construction of a convent dedicated to St. Nicholas.

-This same image would sparkle another conflict between the city of Porto and the town of Gaia.
+This same image would sparkle another conflict between Porto and the city of Gaia.
 The image was borrowed by Porto on a special festivity when of the prayers ad preltendam pluviam – pray for the fall of rains – were conducted in a fervent procession through the streets of the city.

 If you go to this place, gently knock at the door: this beautiful chapel has a very special guardian who will gladly welcome you.